Phillycode/my-developer-portfolio/news-app/README.md

 python manage.py migrate
 ```

-- Create a Superuser in order to approve (promote) users for applied roles
+- Create a Superuser in order to approve applications of users so that they can acquire new roles.

 ```bash
 python manage.py createsuperuser